angryziber/picasa-gallery/README.md

 - Download AppEngine SDK from Google
 - If you don't use any IDE:
   * `gradle war` - will build the war file (web application archive)
+  * `gradle appengineRun` - will run the app locally on port 8080
   * `gradle appengineUpdate` - will upload the app to Google AppEngine

 P.S. the app is a standard Java Servlet-based application, so it will work without AppEngine as well.